 The mayor of St-Tropez, a tourist mecca in France, said he would punish restaurants that deliberately target rich customers.

-In a recent statement, St-Tropez Mayor Sylvie Siri said that restaurants that deliberately prioritize serving wealthy customers will be punished.
-If they violate the law, restaurant owners could lose their night-time operating license, which is important because it is required if the restaurant wants to sell alcoholic beverages.
+In a recent statement, St-Tropez Mayor Sylvie Siri said that restaurants that deliberately favor wealthy customers will be punished.
+If they violate the law, the restaurant owner could lose their license to operate at night.
+This license is important because it is required if the restaurant wants to sell alcoholic beverages.

 Earlier, St-Tropez authorities received complaints that many local restaurants discriminated against customers.
 "Basically, it's a question of whether you can afford to spend money or are a small fish.
 If it's the latter, you'll be told there are no tables available until September," a hotel employee revealed.